16 reasons to publish your apps and games with the Android App Bundle

 13. You can install features on demand as needed instead of at install time, or uninstall features that are no longer needed.
 Consider this for new features as a way to avoid increasing the size of your app in the long term.

-There are also benefits from opting into app signing by Google Play (which is a requirement to use app bundles):
+Benefits of Play App Signing (which is a requirement to use app bundles):

 14. You’ll be protected against key loss.
-When you’re opted into app signing by Play and you lose your upload key, you can confirm your identity with Google and get a new upload key.
-If you lose your app signing key without opting into app signing by Play, there’s nothing Google can do to help.
+When you’re opted into Play App Signing and you lose your upload key, you can confirm your identity with Google and get a new upload key.
+If you lose your app signing key without opting into Play App Signing, there’s nothing Google can do to help.
 You wouldn’t be able to update your app anymore.

 15. You can upgrade a weak or compromised key to a new key.
-Apps enrolled in app signing by Play can now request a key upgrade to start using a cryptographically stronger key.
+Apps enrolled in Play App Signing can now request a key upgrade to start using a cryptographically stronger key.

 16. It’s the future!
 We can’t wait to share more exciting tools and delivery mechanisms we’re working on for your apps and games, which are made possible by the app bundle and dynamic delivery.